UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 Find all `FilledRelay` events in the block range that have `isSlowRelay` set to true.
 For each, use a similar method as above to map this event back to an `l1Token` at the `quoteTimestamp`.
 Use the `destinationChainId` as the `chainId` to determine which running balance that this event should apply to.
+If the `fillAmount` on the `FilledRelay` event is `0`, perform a historical event lookup to determine if this slow relay has been executed before by searching for past `FilledRelay` events with `isSlowRelay` equal to `true`, matching `originChainId` and `depositId`.
+If any are found, ignore this slow relay.
+TODO: explain how to determine the intended size of this slow relay vs the executed size.

 If there is no running balance initialized for this `l1Token` and `chainId`, then do a historical lookup as above to determine the previous running balance value and add this value to it.
 If there is no historical running balance, initialize it to 0.
 Add `fillAmount` to this running balance value.